garrettgman/garrettgman.github.io/draft.md

 1. **Collect data** in a way that minimizes the chance of coincidence.
 2. **Search for patterns** that provide evidence of natural laws.
 Often this search involves:

-    a. **Wrangling data** - making patterns more apparent by reshaping the data, subsetting the data, transforming variables, and calculating summary statistics.
+    + **Wrangling data** - making patterns more apparent by reshaping the data, subsetting the data, transforming variables, and calculating summary statistics.
-    b. **Visualizing data** - displaying data in a graph, which exposes patterns to the human visual system.
+    + **Visualizing data** - displaying data in a graph, which exposes patterns to the human visual system.
-    c. **Modelling data** - searching for patterns with computer algorithms that can be automated, calibrated, and optimized.
+    + **Modelling data** - searching for patterns with computer algorithms that can be automated, calibrated, and optimized.

 3. **Judge patterns** - calculate the probability that a pattern is due to coincidence, and not a natural law.
 You can view this step as measuring the strength of the evidence provided by an analysis.